AgregoreWeb/website/blog/2022/04/ipfs-with-chromium.md

 Our build process ended up looking like this:

 - Clone and set up a `chromium/src` repository within the Agregore Mobile repository
-- Clone and set up a `bromite` repository wihtin the Agregore Mobile repository
+- Clone and set up a `bromite` repository within the Agregore Mobile repository
 - Checkout the correct version of Chromium that Bromite is currently building on
 - Apply Bromite's patch list (excluded some things we don't need) on top
 - Apply Agregore's patch list on top of that